saecki/zig-grep/paper/paper.typ

 = Development process
 Since the scope of the program was predetermined, the main focus was on performance.

-The zig std library provides `IterableDir`, an iterator for iterating a directory in a depth first manner, but unfortunately that approach doesn't allow filtering of searched directories.
+The Zig std library provides `IterableDir`, an iterator for iterating a directory in a depth first manner, but unfortunately that approach doesn't allow filtering of searched directories.
 To overcome that limitation I mostly copied the std library function for iterating directories and modified it slightly to allow filtering out hidden directories.

-There are some beginnings of regex libraries written in zig, but they are still in their infancy, and aren't feature complete.
-So I decided on using the rust regex library (`rure`) through it's C API, since it's a standalone project without tethers to a standard library, and reasonably fast.\
+There are some beginnings of regex libraries written in Zig, but they are still in their infancy, and aren't feature complete.
+So I decided on using the Rust @rustlang regex library (`rure`) through it's C API, since it's a standalone project without tethers to a standard library, and reasonably fast.\
 To include a C library, some modification inside the `build.zig` configuration file are needed:
 #sourcecode[```zig
     // link all the other stuff needed